sushilsridhar/cs-fundamentals/lld/OOP.md

 Deep copy         | creates new object (no sharing of object) Access modifiers  | public, default, private, protected, classes can have only public or default modifier
-Super keyword     | allows access to parent class members from child class (attributes, methods and constructors)
+Super keyword     | allows access to parent class members from child class (attributes, methods and constructors) Interface         | Pure abstraction, and enforces a certain behaviour to be implemented Abstract class    | Partial abstraction

 protected access modifier - is accessible inside package and by subclasses outside the package